NCCC/SummerCampApp/README.md

 SummerCampApp
 =============

-Mobile application for NCCC Summer Camp
+The old mobile application for NCCC Summer Camp, no longer in use.

+Check out the new one at: https://github.com/NCCC/Camp-App/